ludovic-m/training-terraform/README.md

 - Buggy updates of the extension can break your pipeline since you always use the latest version of the extension, and the extension is installed at the organization level.
 - The installation of an extension can bring names conflicts (for example if two extensions have a task named `TerraformInstaller`), and again, break pipelines accross the organization.
+- You don't usually have the permissions to manage extensions on an Azure DevOps organization.

 #### Option 2 : Use a Container Job